-We have been slowly traveling around the US since June of 2018.
+We have been slowly traveling around the US since June 2018.
 The national parks system is an incredible resource and one that our government needs to take better care of.
 This country is incredibly diverse and many traveling Americans prefer to take an international flight than explore their own backyard, which we think is a real shame.
 (I used to be there so I completely understand).

 If Americans took time to get to know those living in other States (like tiny countries sometimes when you compare them), maybe we’d have more solidarity and less individualist mentalities that are preventing us from enjoying things Europeans take for granted, like public healthcare and a government that actually cares about them.
 It’s common among East and West Coasters to call the middle of the country “flyover states.”
-That’s the majority of the country and there’s a lot more to it than simply a space to fy over.
+That’s the majority of the country and there’s a lot more to it than simply a space to fly over.

 Read more from top travel blogger (and fellow American) Nomadic Matt on 9 Things He Learned Driving Across the US.

-I think you get my point: it’s much easier for Europeans to eschew flying without missing on exploring countries with vastly different cultures and histories.
+I think you get my point: it’s much easier for Europeans to eschew flying without missing out on exploring countries with vastly different cultures and histories.

 Another reason why many people will be unable to quit flying is because…